airamez/SuperLogger/README.md

 ## Database
 As expected the database is where all the logging request will land and there are only three tables: LogSource, Log and LogData.
-The SQL operation are implemented as stoed procedure aiming for max performance.
+The SQL operation are implemented as stored procedures aiming for max performance.
 The tables and fields are listed below:
 ```
 LogSource: